aws/aws-sdk-js-v3/clients/client-ivs/README.md

 resource.
 A tag comprises a <i>key</i> and a <i>value</i>, both set by you.
 For example, you might set a tag as <code>topic:nature</code> to label a particular video category.
-See <a href="https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html">Tagging Amazon Web Services Resources</a> for more information, including restrictions that apply to tags.</p>
+See <a href="https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html">Tagging Amazon Web Services Resources</a> for more information, including restrictions that apply to tags and "Tag naming limits and requirements"; Amazon IVS has no service-specific constraints beyond what is documented there.</p>
 <p>Tags can help you identify and organize your Amazon Web Services resources.
 For example,
 you can use the same tag for different resources to indicate that they are related.
 You can also use tags to manage access (see <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html"> Access Tags</a>). </p>